 The greater Yellowstone region boasts several world-class mountain resorts.
 Skiers and snowboarders will find a variety of terrain for all skill levels at any of the outstanding large and small family resorts in the Greater Yellowstone Region.

-Jackson Hole Mountain Resort in Teton Village has 4,139 feet of vertical and 2,500 acres of in-bound skiing, with lots of expert, intermediate, and beginner terrain.
+Jackson Hole Mountain Resort in Teton Village, Wyo., has 4,139 feet of vertical and 2,500 acres of in-bound skiing, with lots of expert, intermediate, and beginner terrain.
+Home to the big red tram and Corbet’s Couloir, this Teton ski area is a bucket-list destination for many.
+Jackson Hole is an Ikon Pass destination, so you can use your pass here.

 Big Sky Resort, just 44 miles from the Bozeman airport, is home to “America’s Biggest Skiing.”
-The Big Sky Resort-Moonlight Basin interconnect provides access to more skiable acres than anywhere else in the nation.
-With a Lone Peak Pass lift ticket, you’ll be able to ski or ride all of it.
 Enjoy a day skiing one of the country’s longest vertical drops—4,350 feet—and 3,812 acres of in-bounds terrain, including runs that stretch for six miles.
 Big Sky is also known for its 400 bowls, a summit elevation of more than 11,000 feet, and prolific powder.
 Open Thanksgiving weekend through mid-March.
+Big Sky is also an Ikon Pass destination, so you can ski or ride here on your Ikon Pass.

 The cozy lodges at Grand Targhee Resort in Alta, Wyoming, offer comfortable, affordable rooms in a pristine, peaceful high-alpine environment.
-Enjoy complimentary wi-fi, pool and hot tub access with a variety of activities—including scenic chairlift rides, biking, and dining—right outside your door.
+You’ll be skiing the opposite side of the Tetons from Grand Teton National Park and will hopefully get a chance to ski the resort’s famous powder.